centreon/centreon-documentation/en/administration/secure-platform.md

 By default, Centreon installs a web server in HTTP mode.
 It is strongly recommended to switch to HTTPS mode by adding your certificate.

-It is better to use a certificate validated by an authority rather than to use a self-signed certificate.
+It is better to use a certificate validated by an authority rather than a self-signed one.

 If you do not have a certificate validated by an authority, you can generate one on platforms such as [Let's Encrypt](https://letsencrypt.org/).

-Once your certificate obtained, perform the following procedure to activate HTTPS mode on your Apache server:
+Once you have your certificate, perform the following procedure to activate HTTPS mode on your Apache server:

-To access to the UI using HTTPS, follow those steps:

 1. Install SSL module for Apache: